Valkyrae: Charity works

 On April 6, 2021, Hofstetter participated in an Among Us charity livestream held by The Tonight Show host Jimmy Fallon with several notable celebrities such as Gaten Matarazzo and Noah Schnapp of Stranger Things, American hip-hop band The Roots members Questlove, Black Thought, and Captain Kirk Douglas, and fellow streamers and YouTubers Sykkuno and Corpse Husband.
 The event raised over $25,000 for Feeding America.

+In December 2021, Hofstetter raised over $300,000 for New Story in an 8 hour livestream as part of "Thankmas", an annual charity event by YouTuber Jacksepticeye.
 In June 2022, Hofstetter participated in a Minecraft charity tournament held by the MC Championship with several other creators to raise money for The Trevor Project.
 Hofstetter also donated $10,000 towards the charity.
 In late November 2022, Hofstetter donated $15,000 towards No Kid Hungry during Ludwig Ahgren's charity event.
-In December 2022, Hofstetter participated in "Thankmas", an annual charity livestream event hosted by YouTuber jacksepticeye, to raise money for World Central Kitchen.
+In December 2022, Hofstetter participated in "Thankmas", to raise money for World Central Kitchen.
 The event raised over $10 million in donations.
+She participated again in 2024.

 Hofstetter donated $10,000 towards the victims of the earthquake in Turkey and Syria on February 6, 2023.

+In April 2024, Hofstetter visited the Alveus Sanctuary, a non-profit organization and sanctuary founded by Maya Higa.
+The livestream raised over $30,000 after Hofstetter doubled and matched her community's donations.
+She also donated $10,000 to the sanctuary for flood relief in July 2025.
+In December 2025, Hofstetter donated $50,000 to HEAL Palestine.